polkadot-js/docs/docs/polkadot/constants.md

 ### operationalFeeMultiplier: `u8`
 - **interface**: `api.consts.transactionPayment.operationalFeeMultiplier`
-- **summary**:    A fee mulitplier for `Operational` extrinsics to compute "virtual tip" to boost their  `priority`
+- **summary**:    A fee multiplier for `Operational` extrinsics to compute "virtual tip" to boost their  `priority`

-   This value is multipled by the `final_fee` to obtain a "virtual tip" that is later  added to a tip component in regular `priority` calculations.
+   This value is multiplied by the `final_fee` to obtain a "virtual tip" that is later  added to a tip component in regular `priority` calculations.
 It means that a `Normal` transaction can front-run a similarly-sized `Operational`  extrinsic (with no tip), by including a tip value greater than the virtual tip.

    ```rust,ignore  // For `Normal`  let priority = priority_calc(tip);